However, there is one thing you must understand — being compliant does not mean you’re secure.

 Deploying an intrusion detection system (IDS)

-PCI DSS requirement 11.4 states that all financial institutions must use an intrusion detection system (IDS) to detect network intrusions.
+PCI DSS 4.0 Requirement 11.5 states that all financial institutions “network intrusions and unexpected file changes are detected and responded to” with an intrusion detection system (IDS) being a tool of choice.
 This is to be used in conjunction with a firewall to prevent unwanted network traffic.

-The purpose of your firewall is to prevent unauthorized parties from accessing your data from the outside.
-Your IDS serves as the second line of defense by monitoring suspicious activity that makes it past your firewall to detect and neutralize threats as quickly as possible.
+A firewall prevents unauthorized parties from accessing your data from the outside.
+Differing from a WAF, an IDS serves as the second line of defense by monitoring suspicious activity that makes it past your firewall to detect and neutralize threats as quickly as possible.

 Sarbanes-Oxley Act (SOX)